geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 feedback.
 This avoids wasted effort and leads to a better product than executing a fixed upfront plan.

-Gathering user feedback frequenly and using it to iteratively improve your product during development is great advice.
+Gathering user feedback frequently and using it to iteratively improve your product during development is great advice.
 Understanding actual user needs is hard enough as it is and almost impossible in isolation.
 We all know the _"If I had asked people what they wanted, they would have said